digidem/hyperdb-osm/README.md

 If the value of ID currently returns two or more elements, this new value will replace them all.

+### db.osm.batch(elements, cb)

+Create and update many elements atomically. `elements` is an array of element objects to be added or updated.
+If no `id` field is set, the element is created, otherwise it is updated. `cb` is called with an array of IDs that map 1:1 with the elements in `elements`.

 ### var rs = db.osm.query(bbox[, cb])

 Retrieves all `node`s, `way`s, and `relation`s touching the bounding box `bbox`.